gdonald/Console-Blackjack/README.md

 ## Console-Blackjack

-Console Blackjack written in Rakudo Perl 6
+Console Blackjack written in Raku

 ### Install using zef: